Geography crossword puzzle. Geography crossword Difficult questions about Africa

 10. Lake Victoria is the second largest freshwater lake in the world.

-11. "Thundering smoke" - the so-called Victoria Falls, on the Zambezi River, local tribes.
+11. “Thundering smoke” - this is what local tribes call Victoria Falls on the Zambezi River.

-12. Victoria Falls is over a kilometer long and over 100 meters high.
+12. Victoria Falls is more than a kilometer long and more than 100 meters high.

-13. The noise from the fall of water from the Victoria Falls extends for 40 kilometers around.
+13. The sound of falling water from Victoria Falls spreads 40 kilometers around.

-14. On the edge of Victoria Falls there is a natural pool called the Devil's Pool.
-You can swim along the edge of the waterfall only during the drought period, when the current is not so strong.
+14. At the edge of Victoria Falls there is a natural pool called the devil's pool.
+Swimming along the edge of the waterfall is only possible during dry periods, when the current is not so strong.

-15. Some African tribes hunt hippos and use their meat for food, even though hippos have the status of a rapidly declining species.
+15. Some African tribes hunt hippos and use their meat for food, even though hippos are a rapidly declining species.

 16. Africa is the second largest continent on the planet.
 There are 54 states here.